 Essential oils are wonderful, but they are mother nature’s chemicals.

+Are essential oils safe for children?
 The power of essential oils are totally underestimated and the potential to cause harm is there, particularly in children.
 Children’s bodies are ever changing, cells are growing and mutating at a faster rate than an adult.
 Some essential oils are used in the pharmacological world and the dosage to a child must be critically calculated based on their weight and other factors.
 Yet sales people encourage parents to have their children inhale, ingest and apply essential oils every day.

 Ingestion of oils